boazdavid/llama-stack-examples/README.md

-# llama stack demo app

-Demo app with llama stack quickstart and additional UI built with chainlit.
+# Llama Stack Demo App

+A demo app providing a quick start example using [Llama Stack](https://www.llama.com/products/llama-stack/), and a UI built using [chainlit](https://docs.chainlit.io/get-started/overview).

 ## Getting Started

 ### Quick Start

+You can run the app using [docker](https://www.docker.com/) images.

-- Install docker
+- Install [docker](https://www.docker.com/) or an alternative like [podman](https://podman.io/).
+You will also need docker compose (or podman compose).

-- Copy the environment file (and customize if needed):
+- Copy the environment file and customize it, as needed:
    ```bash
    cp .env.example .env
    ```

-- Start all services:
+- Start all services.
+Replace `docker` if using an alternative:
    ```bash
    docker compose up -d
    ```